-Together with the last Project Report, the LP must submit the Final Report.
-The Final Report must include information on the achievement of the project objective, main output(s) and results.
-Its template is available on Programme webpage www.latlit.eu.
+Within the Project Report for final reporting period, the LP must fill in the Final Report.
+The Final Report must include information on the project's final achievements, project output(s), results and cooperation.

-The reporting on achieved project results
+The Report on achieved project results